-- Holders of expired Schengen visas in Germany who are unable to return home are permitted to stay in Germany until 30 September without being required to obtain a residence permit.
-They are also allowed to pursue gainful employment, and to travel to another country for up to three days of stay, provided Germany allows entry from that country. - Foreign residents living in Berlin will not be penalised for the expiry of temporary residence documents while alien office services are restricted.
+- Holders of expired Schengen visas in Germany who are unable to return home are no longer permitted to stay in Germany without being required to obtain a residence permit. - Foreign residents living in Berlin will not be penalised for the expiry of temporary residence documents while alien office services are restricted.
 However, exiting and re-entering Germany is only possible with a valid residence document. - Foreign residents may have their permits extended by submitting an extension application (online or by fax) before the validity expires.
 They should obtain a confirmation letter or other proof of submission, which however would not grant reentry into Germany. - Hamburg and other jurisdictions may offer to extend C visas if required due to the current situation.